 This resource list is provided as a courtesy to our alumni and other students and does not imply endorsement of these programs by the Nakatani Foundation and/or Rice University.
 If you know of other programs that you would like added to this page please email firstname.lastname@example.org.

+The American Chamber of Commerce in Japan (ACCJ), in collaboration with the U.S. Embassy and the U.S.-Japan Conference on Cultural and Educational Interchange (CULCON), has launched the ACCJ Internship Portal – an online platform that posts student internship listings from participating ACCJ member companies.
 The Internship Portal is part of a broader effort to support the call by the United States and Japanese governments for the private sector to encourage greater two-way student exchange.
-ACCJ member firms are seeking to incentivize study in the United States by Japanese students, and in Japan by U.S. students, by providing tangible assistance with entering international careers.
+ACCJ member firms are seeking to incentivize study in the U.S. by Japanese students, and in Japan by U.S. students, by providing tangible assistance with entering international careers.